-Leafy Greens: Spinach and kale, along with other raw veggies and fruits, are a rich source of magnesium; they also regulate cortisol and blood pressure levels.
+Spinach and kale, along with other raw veggies and fruits, are rich sources of magnesium; they also regulate cortisol and blood pressure levels.
 In addition, leafy greens are a great source of fiber and contain folate, which helps produce dopamine, making you feel good!

 Overcommitting is another way to increase stress levels and become burnt out.
 Women tend to keep taking on additional commitments, whether it’s carpooling, baking for the bake sale, running a fundraiser, or hosting a holiday.
 The power of the word “no” can go a long way and eliminate a lot of unnecessary stress.

 Do not add any additional items once you commit to one thing on your calendar.
 Use the extra uncommitted time to practice your self-care routine and spend time alone or with family and friends.